 How can we test the new Certificate before renewal?

-Following are instruction that support can provide the customer with, to test the Certificate before renewal:
+Following are instructions that support can provide the customer with to test the Certificate before renewal:

 Steps that can be passed over to the customers,

 - Testing should be over an open internet connection.